ProjectMitosisOS/dmerge-eurosys24-ae/docs/exp.md

 kube-system        hostdev-device-dev-plugin-rkktf                   1/1     Running   0              10d
 ```

 ### 2. Microbenchmark

-We are now going to reproduce evaluation result for \<fig-TODO>.
+We are now going to reproduce evaluation result for E2E time in `Figure 11 (b)`

 ```sh
 # On val05